In the Arabic langue, the assimilation – idgham is the act of making something entering into another.

 And when the souls are paired (81:7)

-This is specific to the reading of Abi Amroo and Ya’qub, with a divergence on their subject.
+This nuanced method of reading is distinctive to the styles of Abi Amroo and Ya’qub, albeit with slight variations between the two.

 كَلَّا ۖ بَل لَّا تُكْرِمُونَ الْيَتِيمَ